Scot Loeffler: Career

 On January 18, 2013, Virginia Tech head coach Frank Beamer announced Loeffler's hiring as one of three new Hokies offensive assistants, along with offensive line coach Jeff Grimes (also formerly of Auburn) and wide receivers coach Aaron Moorehead (formerly of Stanford University).

-Loeffler has experience coaching in 11 bowl games including the 1999 Citrus Bowl, 2000 Orange Bowl, 2003 Outback Bowl, 2004 Rose Bowl, 2005 Rose Bowl, 2005 Alamo Bowl, 2007 Rose Bowl, 2008 Capital One Bowl, 2010 Sugar Bowl, 2011 New Mexico Bowl, 2013 Sun Bowl, 2014 Military Bowl, and the 2015 Independence Bowl.
+Loeffler has experience coaching in 17 bowl games including two as a head coach.

-On November 28th, 2018 Loeffler was hired as the head coach of Bowling Green State University.
+On November 28, 2018, Loeffler was hired as the head coach of Bowling Green State University.
 Loeffler was taking over a Falcon program riddled by APR and off-field issues, as well as a team that in the last regime fell apart under Mike Jinks.
-Jinks took over with Bowling Green coming off of 3 straight MAC East Championships, winning the MAC twice and went just 4-8, 2-10, and 1-7 before being fired.
-Interim coach Carl Pelini went 2-3 to finish the year.
-In all of the press conferences, Coach Loeffler detailed a rebuild plan that would take time.
-With just 2 scholarship quarterbacks on the roster, one a transfer and one a former walk-on, Loeffler's Falcons went 3-9 in year 1.
-The season was highlighted by beating BGSU's biggest rival Toledo for the first time in a decade 20-7 in the Battle of I-75 as 30-point underdogs at home.
-The COVID 2020 season went 0-5.
-2021 saw an improved 4-8 record, highlighted by a massive 38-point upset at Minnesota 14-10.
-2022 started off tough, with an FCS loss to EKU in 7 overtimes, followed by a monumental homecoming win over Marshall who had just crushed 8th-ranked Notre Dame the week before.
-The Falcons started off MAC play 1-1, suffering a blowout loss to Buffalo but then won their next 3 conference games.
-BGSU finished the 2022 season 6-6, and was ranked 3rd in the MAC East with a 5-3 conference record.
-It received an invitation to play New Mexico State in the Quick Lane Bowl.
+Jinks took over with Bowling Green coming off of 3 straight MAC East Championships, winning the MAC twice and went just 4–8, 2–10, and 1–7 before being fired.
+Loeffler detailed a rebuilding plan that would take time.
+With just 2 scholarship quarterbacks on the roster, one a transfer and one a former walk-on, Loeffler's Falcons went 3–9 in 2019.
+The season was highlighted by beating BGSU's biggest rival Toledo for the first time in a decade.
+BG was a 30-point underdog at home.
+The COVID 2020 season went 0–5.
+The 2021 season saw an improved 4–8 record, highlighted by a massive 38-point upset at Minnesota, 14–10.
+The 2022 season started off tough, with an FCS loss to EKU in 7 overtimes, followed by a homecoming win over Marshall who had just beaten 8th-ranked Notre Dame the week before.
+The Falcons started off MAC play 1–1, suffering a blowout loss to Buffalo but then won their next 3 conference games.
+BGSU finished the 2022 season 6–6, and was ranked 3rd in the MAC East with a 5–3 conference record.
+It received an invitation to play New Mexico State in the 2022 Quick Lane Bowl, losing by a 24–19 score.
+In 2023, BGSU started out 1–3 before upsetting Georgia Tech in Atlanta, and then going 5–2 to finish the season with a 7–5 record.
+The Falcons lost to Minnesota, 30–24, in the 2023 Quick Lane Bowl.

 On October 30, 2021, Loeffler became the first head coach to be ejected for two unsportsmanlike conduct calls.

+On February 28, 2025, Loeffler left Bowling Green to join the Philadelphia Eagles as their quarterbacks coach.